 14. Not So Vegan Friendly

 Most meat-flavored bouillon cubes are not vegan.
 Beef, lamb, pork, chicken, ham, and fish stock cubes contain animal ingredients.
-Even most vegetable stock cubes are not vegan-friendly and may contain gelatin or E635 or produced in the same environment as non-vegan products.
+Even most vegetable stock cubes are not vegan-friendly and may contain gelatin or E635 or be produced in the same environment as non-vegan products.

 15. And Finally, There’s The Bullshot